4 Most Important Local SEO Ranking Factors

 Google Business Profile is a huge part of local SEO.
-Many people will find your business for the first time because of your My Business listing and decide whether to become a customer.
+Many people will find your business for the first time because of your GBP listing and decide whether to become a customer.

 Optimize for this local SEO factor by claiming your listing.
-An owner-verified listing is one of the factors that will help improve your My Business ranking.
-You want to claim ownership of your My Business listing so you can include all the information potential customers need.
+An owner-verified listing is one of the factors that will help improve your GBP ranking.
+You want to claim ownership of your GBP listing so you can include all the information potential customers need.